+Attribute Description

-Attribute Description FilerResName Name of the VCS NetAppFiler-type resource in the group.
-Type and dimension: string-scalar VolumeName Name of the filer volume containing the virtual disk.
+FilerResName Name of the VCS NetAppFiler-type resource in the group.

+Type and dimension: string-scalar

+VolumeName Name of the filer volume containing the virtual disk.
 This is the volume that is to be mounted.
+Define the volume name in the sam case as on the filer.

+Type and dimension: string-scalar

+SnapMirrorArguments Specifies the SnapMirror arguments such as maximum transfer speed and restart mode.

+The format for this attribute is:

+<restartmode> MaxSpeed</restartmode>

+MaxSpeed is an optional parameter.
+The RestartMode parameter can have the following values:

+AlwaysNeverDefault

+Setting the RestartMode parameter value to default indicates schedule priority.

+Default value of RestartMode parameter is 'Default'

+Example: Always MaxSpeed

-Define the volume name in the same case as on the filer.
-Type and dimension: string-scalar SnapMirrorArguments Specifies the SnapMirror arguments such as maximum transfer speed and restart mode.
-Type and dimension: string-scalar SnapMirrorSchedule Specifies the schedule the destination uses for updating data.
-Do not assign a value for this attribute if you use SnapManager.
-The schedule is in the following format: minute hour dayofmonth dayofweek Each field is separated by a space.
+Type and dimension: string-scalar

+SnapMirrorSchedule Specifies the schedule the destination uses for updating data.
+D not assign a value for this attribute if you use SnapManager.

+The schedule is in the following format:

+minute hour dayofmonth dayofweek

+Each field is separated by a space.

 Refer to the NetApp documentation for more details on the rules for each of these schedule fields.

 By default, this attribute does not have any value.

-Type and dimension: string-scalar AppResName Name of the resource configured to monitor the application being made highly available.
-Type and dimension: string-scalar SyncMode Specifies the mode of replication for the mirror.
-This attribute can have the following values: async: Indicates that the mirror should be configured in the asynchronous mode. semi-sync: Indicates that the mirror should be configured in the semi-synchronous mode. sync: Indicates that the mirror should be configured in the synchronous mode.
-The default is async (asynchronous) mode.
+Type and dimension: string-scalar

+AppResName Name of the resource configured to monitor the application being made highly available.

 Type and dimension: string-scalar